-The bulls fight in earthen-floored enclosed bullrings approximately 20 meters in diameter.
-They are accompanied by men called seko, who spur them on with gestures, slaps, and shouts.
+The matches take place in earthen-floored enclosed bullrings approximately 20 meters in diameter.
+The bulls are accompanied by men called seko, who spur them on with gestures, slaps, and shouts.
 The rules are simple: the bulls can butt with their heads and use their horns, which are sharpened before matches.
-The first bull who turns away or retreats from the encounter loses the match, which can end in seconds or go on for much longer.
+The first bull who turns away or retreats from the encounter loses the match.
+Matches can end in seconds or go on for much longer.
 With the consent of the audience, the match can be called a draw after 30 minutes.
-There are a number of complex techniques known to aficionados, from stabbing to knocking the other bull off balance.
+There are a number of complex techniques, from stabbing to knocking the other bull off balance.